Advice and information for those caring for a disabled family/whānau member

 Ideally you would have been directed to the right service as part of your Transition programme towards the end of your schooling.
 Check out the NZDSN member network (as mentioned above) and you will be able to find local providers in your area.

-Most services are free if funded by MOH or MSD, however, there are some services which operate as a fee for service, so check out if there is a cost involved.
+Most services are free if the young adult is eligible for services funded by MOH or MSD.
+However, there are some services which operate as a fee for service, so check out if there is a cost involved.
 Most services run Monday to Friday from 9am – 3pm and you can attend half or full days, one day to five days a week.

 Typically, each person will complete a personal plan – this plan is meant to help the organisation understand a person’s preferences and direct resources (supports and services) so the person can achieve his or her identified goals.